Talk to a lawyer

 If the compensation offered for your acquired land feels unfair or inadequate, the Act gives you the right to challenge, appeal, and negotiate.

 You can file a written objection within 30–60 days of the initial award.
 Cite reasons like undervaluation or exclusion of land improvements.
-Include supporting documents, sale deeds, market valuations, photographs of structures/crops, etc.
+Attach sale deeds, independent market valuations, and photographs of structures/crops.

 If the objection isn’t resolved, request the Collector to refer your case to the District Court, which can independently reassess and enhance compensation.